wildfly-extras/wildfly-camel/examples/projects/camel-mail/README.md

 This example demonstrates using the camel-email component with WildFly Camel susbsystem to send and receive email.

 The example uses [Greenmail](http://www.icegreen.com/greenmail/) to configure a local mail server on your machine.
 This eliminates the need to use external mail services.
-The configuration for the WildFly mail subsystem can be found within `src/main/resources/standalone.xml`.
+The configuration for the WildFly mail subsystem can be found within CLI scripts at `src/main/resources/cli`.

 The mail session used by this example is bound to JNDI at `java:jboss/mail/greenmail`.
 Server entries are configured for SMTP and POP3 protocols.